 6. MLMs/Pyramid Schemes

 Hey, great minds think alike!
 I couldn’t agree more with the Reddit community about this one.
 Sadly, most decided these industries aren’t going anywhere (see Tupperware and Avon).

 One elaborated, “I wish, but the fact that MLMs didn’t go out of business decades ago proves that a sucker is born every minute.
 Perhaps that and their marketing has been good at calling it something else.”

 Someone stated, “Colour me surprised when the top comments are about ticket sponsoring and not about actual slavery.”
 Many people in the thread were surprised that human trafficking wasn’t the number one voted response.
 However, one argued, “Out of everything listed, this is the least likely…. this has been going on forever with humans.”

-Everyone agreed that they would love to see the oncology (cancer) business cease to exist in ten years.
-Someone noted that scientists are working on vaccines and praying it eradicates the disease.
+Everyone agreed they would love to see the oncology (cancer) business cease in ten years.
+Someone noted that scientists are working on vaccines and praying it eradicate the disease.

 However, one suggested, “Even if a single vaccine for all cancers came out tomorrow, it would still take decades to eradicate cancer via vaccination.

 Just look at the current attitude towards COVID-19 vaccines or the resurgence of diseases like mumps and measles due to anti-vax attitudes.”